Version 3.1.0 17 Nov, 2023

 II.
 GENERAL TERMS AND CONDITIONS.

-1.1.
-Provider provides services in order to enable and facilitate the use, transfer, and exchange of digital items, which may include Cryptocurrencies.
-Services are provided, inter alia, by making available Wallets and storing users' private keys of corresponding blockchain addresses ("the Services").
+1.1 Provider provides services in order to enable and facilitate the use, transfer, and exchange of digital items, which may include Virtual currencies.
+Services are provided, inter alia, by making available Wallets ("the Services").
 These terms and conditions set forth the terms and conditions under which Provider provides these Services to the User.

 Provider will notify User of any such change(s) (and their associated cost) prior to the implementation thereof.